Parent Pay Parent Pay Search this website Open Mobile menu

 • Demonstrate the use of a lay-up on the dominant side, both in isolation and under pressure.

-• Recap defensive stance and understand positions linked to zonal defending using a shell formation.
+• Understand positions linked to zonal defending using a shell formation.

-• Understand the use of a screen and develop the understanding of a static and moving screens.
+• Understand the use of static and moving screens.

 Table Tennis